scottlandon8/scott-portfolio/final_project_LandonScott.md

 # This is the Page for my final project

 ## Outline
-What I want to show through this project is the decline of Youth Sports Participation in America.
-I'd like to highlight the benefits of youth sports participation and then give some advice on how we can all help save/promote Youth Sports participation.

-Add Image from class here.
+What I want to show is that many of us do not get the proper exercise.
+The negative impact of not getting enough exercise.
+The benefits of exercising.
+Then a call to action of exercising more.

-Potential outline for story: Maybe exercise benefits in general > History of Youth Sports Participation > Costs increasing > Benefits of participation > How we can help
+Potential outline for story: Maybe exercise benefits in general > Where we are at currently in exercise statistics > Downsides of not exercising > Long-term benefits > Call to action

 ## Sketches
+From class story map

 ## Data
+<a href="https://www.cdc.gov/nchs/data/nhsr/nhsr112.pdf">CDC National Health Statistics Report</a>

 ## Medium and Method